Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Approach

 \subsection{Prompting Strategies for LLMs}

 We explore various prompting strategies that can assist LLMs in predicting if a given code snippet is vulnerable.
-The LLMs discussed in this study support chat interactions with two major types of prompts: the \emph{system prompt} and the \emph{user prompt}.
-The system prompt can be used to set the context for the entire conversation while user prompts can be used to provide specific details throughout the chat session.
+The LLMs discussed in this study support chat interactions with two major types of prompts: the \emph{system prompt} can be used to set the context for the entire conversation while \emph{user prompts} can be used to provide specific details throughout the chat session.
 We include a \emph{system prompt} at the start of each input to describe the task and expected structure of the response.
 Since persona assignment has been shown to improve the performance of GPT-4 on specialized tasks \cite{Salewski2023InContextIR}, we add the line ``\emph{You are a security researcher, expert in detecting security vulnerabilities}'' at the start of every system prompt to assign a persona of a Security Researcher to the model.
-The system prompt for all experiments ends with the statement ``Provide response only in the following format:'' followed by an expected structure of the response from the model.
+The system prompt for all experiments ends with the statement ``\emph{Provide response only in the following format:}'' followed by an expected structure of the response from the model.
 The system prompt is followed by a \emph{user prompt} that varies across the various prompting strategies.
 In all our experiments, we incorporate the target code snippet into the user prompt without any changes.
-Additionally, we use the following dimensions to determine the rest of the features of the user prompt: \begin{enumerate}[leftmargin=*] \item Vulnerability Granularity: Predict if the target snippet is vulnerable to any CWE/a target CWE. \item Reasoning: Systematically reason about the target code snippet before concluding if a given snippet is vulnerable. \item Validation: Identify potential flaws in analysis and correct them without any external feedback. \end{enumerate}